2015 RGT GUITAR TUTORS CONFERENCE

 RGT Chief Examiner, Merv Young, explains what’s involved at each level of RGT’s professional teaching diplomas.
 Preparing for a teaching diploma will improve your teaching skills and, once obtained, help you to attract more students and gain teaching positions in schools and colleges.

 Jazz maestro Paul Hill explains how to use one diminished chord shape to generate thousands of other possible chords including inversions, drop 2 voicing, chord substitution and many more ideas.

 Villa-Lobos Guitar Pieces – Raymond Burley

-Internationally-renowned classical guitarist Raymond Burley talks about interpreting and performing the guitar pieces of Villa-Lobos, with the emphasis on those pieces in the LCM/RGT grades and diploma syllabuses.
+Internationally-renowned classical guitarist Raymond Burley performs, and talks about interpreting, the guitar pieces of Villa-Lobos, focusing on pieces in the LCM/RGT grades and diploma syllabuses.

 Venue and Times

 The venue is the University of West London, Ealing, London W5 5RF.
 There is free car parking nearby, as well as good train and underground connections nearby.
 There is easy access from Heathrow airport.